aukkawut/aukkawut.github.io/index.md

 ## Welcome to my website!
-Last update: 4/15/2022
+Last update: 5/4/2022

 # About me

 My name is Aukkawut Ammartayakun.
-A 2nd year (sophomore) undergraduate student at Worcester Polytechnic Institute.
+A rising junior (3rd year) undergraduate student at Worcester Polytechnic Institute.
 I study Data Science and love to learn new things about DS.
 I am working on NLP and statistical learning.
+I also interested in discussing the philosophical idea behind eastern animations (also known as, anime).
+Those things are similar to math where we can make our own world (space, per se) with our own rules (axioms, theorems, etc.) and think about how the anime world is constructed and how to break it (like how imaginary number is introduced).
+That is my goal: to make the model that understand (or explain) the world.

 # Education